-Not all dogs are made equal; some will love splashing around in the water in summer, fetching and retrieving things, whereas other dogs would rather stay on land.
-Discover the who's who of water dogs in this post!
+Some dogs love splashing in the water in summer, fetching and retrieving.
+Others would rather stay dry and on solid ground.
+Discover the who's who of water dogs with our guide.

 Table of Contents